 School administrators and teachers play a crucial role both in preventing bullying and stopping it when it does occur.
 But eight out of every 10 times a student gets bullied, no adult intervenes.
 Despite anti-bullying laws and policies across the country, many principals, teachers and other adult leaders turn a blind eye.
 They simply are not doing enough to make schools safe for our children.
 Our job is to make sure they do.

 Public Justice’s Anti-Bullying Campaign is designed to hold schools accountable when they fail to protect our children and force them to take appropriate steps to respond to bullying.

 When schools fail to protect our kids from bullying, Public Justice uses litigation to:

 • Seek justice for bullying victims and their families;

-- Effect systemic change within school districts through injunctive relief requiring improved policies and procedures, as well as training and education programs for school administrators, teachers, students, and others in the school community; and
+• Effect systemic change within school districts through injunctive relief requiring improved policies and procedures, as well as training and education programs for school administrators, teachers, students, and others in the school community; and

 Public Justice’s Anti-Bullying Campaign also serves as a resource for families with children who are being bullied at school and plaintiffs’ attorneys representing bullying victims: